-Orion Carloto is an Atlanta-based poet and YouTuber who creates a dream world through her video diaries.
-She is currently publishing her first book, which will feature a collection of her poetry and prose.
+Orion Carloto is a poet and author of "flux" and "film for her."
 When she's not writing, you can find Orion at home baking sweets or watching French films with her cats, Atticus and Lolita.

 We asked Orion a few questions about heartbreak and she opened up about the importance of grieving during the healing process.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?